 Outline the typical presentation of a patient with bullous systemic lupus erythematosus.

-Describe the histopathology/immunopathology of bullous systemic lupus erythematosus.
+Describe the histopathology and immunopathology of bullous systemic lupus erythematosus.

-Summarize treatment and management options available for bullous systemic lupus erythematosus.
+Summarize management options available for bullous systemic lupus erythematosus.

 Review the importance of improving care coordination amongst the interprofessional team members to improve outcomes for patients affected by bullous systemic lupus erythematosus.

-The etiology of BSLE is unknown.
-It is an uncommon complication of SLE with the presence of autoantibodies to the dermo-epidermal junction of type VII collagen.
+The etiology of bullous systemic lupus erythematosus is unknown.
+It is an uncommon complication of SLE with autoantibodies to the dermo-epidermal junction of type VII collagen.
 Most patients with BSLE have an existing diagnosis of SLE, although there are several reports of BSLE as an initial presentation of SLE.

-BSLE, in line with the epidemiology of SLE, affects more females than males, usually of African descent in the second to fourth decade of life.
+Bullous systemic lupus erythematosus, in line with the epidemiology of SLE, affects more females than males, usually of African descent in the second to the fourth decade of life.
 Nevertheless, it can be seen in all races, ages, or males.
 The reported incidence is limited but estimated at ~2% of all subepidermal autoimmune bullous cutaneous conditions.

-Autoantibodies to type VII collagen is involved in the pathophysiology of BSLE.
+Autoantibodies to type VII collagen are involved in the pathophysiology of bullous systemic lupus erythematosus.
 This results in a weakened basement membrane-dermal adhesion, which appears as subepidermal blistering.
 Type VII collagen plays a vital role as an anchoring fibril attaching the epidermis to the dermis.
 The circulating autoantibodies are directed against the non-collagenous domain type 1 and 2 (NC1 and NC2) of type VII collagen seen in the basement membrane zone.
 Other autoantibodies have been identified, such as BPAg1, laminin 5, laminin 6, and BPAg2.

-The histopathology of BSLE demonstrates subepidermal blistering with a dense neutrophilic infiltration in the upper dermis concentrated on the papillary tip with the association of nuclear dust and fibrin.
+The histopathology of bullous systemic lupus erythematosus demonstrates subepidermal blistering with a dense neutrophilic infiltration in the upper dermis concentrated on the papillary tip with the association of nuclear dust and fibrin.
 These findings have a similarity to the histology of dermatitis herpetiformis.
-A good distinguishing feature, however, is the presence of large deposits of mucin in the reticular dermis.
+However, a good distinguishing feature is the presence of large deposits of mucin in the reticular dermis.